gillib/diagnosticSearch/README.md

 POST http://localhost:5000/index

-For the body use `x-www-formurlencoded` with 1 parameter called `doc` and it's value will be the document text
+For the body use `x-www-formurlencoded` with 1 parameter called `doc`.
+It's value should be the document's text

-**- As of now, there is no support of multiple indexes.**
+**Notice -** As of now, there is no support of multiple indexes.

 ## Indexing Result
 If the indexing was successful, the result will be the docId.

 # Searching
-## Using curl
+## Using cUrl
-open your terminal and enter the following command
+open your terminal and enter the following command:

 ```
 curl -d "query=a cat ran away today" -X POST http://127.0.0.1:5000/search
 ```

-by default, only the 10 best results will return. you can query more results by adding the `amount` parameter to the command like the following:
+By default, only the 10 best results will be returned.
+You can query more results by adding the `amount` parameter to the command like the following:
 ```
 curl -d "query=a cat ran away today&amount=20" -X POST http://127.0.0.1:5000/search